 The Complainant provided the Board with a brief (C-1) indicating the assessment had been produced using the Income Approach to value and in particular had used the Gross Income Multiplier (GIM) method.
-The evidence indicated that the Respondent had applied the GIM to an effective gross income of \$184,142, whereas the income from the financial statements supplied showed the effective gross income was actually \$157,024 for the year ending December 2009 and \$161,152 for the year ending December 2010.
-In addition the evidence provided indicated the rent roll at June 2010 was also lower at \$172,200.
+The evidence indicated the Respondent had applied the GIM to an effective gross income of \$184,543, whereas the income from the statements supplied showed the effective gross income was actually \$135,337 for the year ending December 2009 and \$142,720 for the year ending December 2010.
+In addition the evidence provided indicated the rent roll at June 2010 was also lower at \$144,380.

-The Complainant provided the Board with a chart detailing the sale of six comparable apartment buildings all located in the same market area as the subject property and all in average condition like the subject property.
+The Complainant provided the Board with a chart detailing the sale of 6 comparable apartments all located in the same market area as the subject property and all in the average condition like the subject property.
 Five of the comparables were of very similar age as the subject, one being older but had been renovated in 2001.
 Two of the comparables had 11 suites, two had 20 suites and two had 21 suites.
 The expenses of the comparables ranged from \$3,189 per suite to \$3,623 per suite with an average of \$3,383 per suite.
-The GIMs ranged from 9.52 to 11.90 with an average of 10.90 and the capitalization rates ranged from 5.45% to 6.73% with an average of 6.04%.
-The chart also showed the time adjusted sale price per suite ranged from \$79,440 to \$107,244 with an average of \$97,702 per suite.
+The GIMs ranged from 9.52 to 11.90 with an average of 10.90 and the overall capitalization rates (OCRs) ranged from 5.45% to 6.73% with an average of 6.04%.
+The Chart also showed the time adjusted sale price per suite ranged from \$79,440 per suite to \$107,244 per suite with an average of \$97,702 per suite.
 During question period the Complainant stated the price per suite method was an equally valid method to the GIM method providing they were properly time adjusted.
 He also stated that typical rents as used by the Respondent were city wide and then adjusted for the market areas that the city had determined.
-The Complainant also argued the income from the subject property would be less per unit than the income of the comparables as they were all located in the heart of Old Strathcona which is a very high demand area, and are also close to the University of Alberta, the University Hospital and had much better access to the city centre and river valley.
+The Complainant also argued the income from the subject property would be less per unit than the income of the comparables as they were all located in the heart of old Strathcona, that is a very high demand area.
+They are also close to the University, the University Hospital and had much better access to the downtown and river valley.
 The Complainant argued that sales #1, #3, #5 and #6 were the strongest indicators of value and concluded an appropriate GIM indicator of 10.75, a capitalization rate of 6.00% and a value of \$100,000 per suite were appropriate to the subject property.

-When the derived GIM of 10.75 is applied to the 2010 actual income of the subject property \$161,152 (C-1, p.
-12) a value of \$1,732,000 is the result.
-With regard to the overall capitalization rate method the Complainant indicated the expenses of the subject were higher in 2010 than normal (C-1, pp. 12-15) due to a number of factors, and to compensate took the average of the six comparable sales' expenses, which were relatively consistent, and this resulted in an adjusted net operating income of \$100,258 for the subject property.
-When this figure is capitalized at 6.00% a value of \$1,671,000 is indicated.
-In conclusion, the Complainant took the rationalized price of \$100,000 per suite and multiplied this by the total number of suites (18) to arrive at a value of \$1,800,000.
+The Complainant stated the derived GIM of 10.75 when applied to the 2010 actual income of the subject property produces a value of \$1,588,000.
+With regard to the OCR method the Complainant also stated the expenses were lower than the average of the comparables and it was unnecessary to adjust the subject expenses to match the average of the 6 comparable sale expenses.
+The actual net operating income of the subject property is \$103,248 and when this figure is capitalized at 6.00% a value of \$1,721,000 is indicated.
+With respect to the Direct Sales Comparison Approach, the Complainant took a rationalized price of \$100,000 per suite and multiplied this by the number of suites (18) to arrive at a value of \$1,800,000.